nilsonsangy/clouding/README.md

 - **GitHub Repository**: [https://github.com/nilsonsangy/](https://github.com/nilsonsangy/)
 - **YouTube Channel**: [https://www.youtube.com/@KnowTree](https://www.youtube.com/@KnowTree)

-To customize these values, create a `config.json` file in the `backend` directory with the following structure:
+### `config.json`
+The `config.json` file is used to dynamically configure the GitHub repository and YouTube channel for the application.
+Below is the structure of the file:

 ```json
 {